ngxs/store/docs/recipes/cache.md

 Caching requests executed by Actions is a common practice.
 NGXS does not provide this ability out of the box, but it is easy to implement.

-There are many different ways to approach this, below is a simple example of using the store's current values and returning it instead of calling the HTTP service.
+There are many different ways to approach this.
+Below is a simple example of using the store's current values and returning them instead of calling the HTTP service.

 ```typescript